jameesyy/jameesyy/README.md

 Rather than a programmer, I am a creative—a writer and storyteller.
 I gather stories and aphorisms worth putting in writing.
 From those nuggets of truth I discover problems worth solving.

-Programming is only an intellectual byway to create beyond myself.
 Above being a software engineer, I am a writer.
 It just happens that I write code.

 ### Projects
 - [`slant`](https://github.com/jameesyy/slant) — Hacked client for Minecraft